House of Guise: French Wars of Religion

 In 1558, the Dauphin Francis married Mary, Queen of Scots.
 When the young man became king after his father's death in 1559, the queen's uncles, the Duke of Guise and his brother the Cardinal of Lorraine, controlled French politics during his short reign.

 In March 1560, opposition to the Guise government coalesced into a conspiracy, led by La Renaudie with support from the Bourbon Prince de Condé.
-Having been made aware of it the Guise family were able to crush the conspiracy before the king could be seized.
+Having been made aware of it, the Guise family were able to crush the conspiracy before the king could be seized.
 The Guise would take the opportunity of the conspiracy to reorient the Crown's religious policy by scaling down the persecution of the last 10 years for a new policy of no toleration and no persecution with the eventual hope the two sects would reunify.
 Still incensed at his involvement in Amboise, the Guise called the Prince of Condé to them and oversaw a quick trial to establish his guilt, only for the death of Francis II and the succession of Charles IX to sever their links to the government.
 With Catherine assuming the regency for her young son, the Guise departed court and set themselves up in opposition to her toleration policy in alliance with their rival the Montmorency.
 In 1562, Catherine would promulgate the Edict of Saint-Germain.
 Francis returned to court so that he might oppose it, on his way, his retinue massacred a Protestant congregation at Wassy.
-In response, Condé went into open rebellion and thus satrted the French Wars of Religion.
+In response, Condé went into open rebellion and thus started the French Wars of Religion.

 Duke Francis helped to defeat the Huguenots at the Battle of Dreux (19 December 1562), but he was assassinated at the Siege of Orleans on 24 February 1563 while he was seeking a final victory.
 His son, Henry, inherited his titles; and under the direction of his uncle Charles began a campaign to accuse Admiral Coligny of orchestrating his fathers assassination.
 Charles meanwhile led the French delegation at the Council of Trent, converting to the Papal line in 1563.
-No longer permitted in 1564 to continue his feud with Coligny through legal channels, he and his uncle Charles, Cardinal of Lorraine would attempt to make a show of force in entering Paris, but their entry ended with both besieged in their residence and forced to concede.
+In 1564, no longer permitted to continue his feud with Coligny through legal channels, he and his uncle Charles, Cardinal of Lorraine would attempt to make a show of force by entering Paris, but their entry ended with both besieged in their residence and forced to concede.